A few years ago, I heard Joyce Meyer talk about the more grounded spouse might be required to put in extra effort to keep a marriage growing.

 For example the wife who wants more conversation will find herself initiating conversation more often…at least as a start or for a season.

 The husband who wants order in the finances might be required to put in extra effort.

-Nonetheless, going the extra mile isn’t always easy.
+Nonetheless, choosing to go the extra mile is not easy.

 It might look reasonable and mature.
 But our flesh doesn’t always enjoy doing reasonable mature things.
 It takes a change of mindset and intentional effort.

 To get better in this area, I’ve realized it’s important to understand;

 1. I am not the only one going the extra mile.

 They recognize their individual sacrifices but completely fail to see where the other person continually steps up.

 For example in our marriage, I am the planner.